 Keep It Vector

-Vector is always the best file option for printing labels as it guarantees the best print quality.
-If you’re starting from scratch, ask your designer to whip up your artwork in Adobe Illustrator or other vector-based program and you’ll be starting out on the right foot.
+Vector is always the best option for printing labels as it guarantees the best print quality.
+If you’re starting from scratch, use (or ask your designer to use) Adobe Illustrator or another vector-based program to create your artwork, and you’ll be starting out on the right foot!

 If you already have an existing label design made in Photoshop, fret not!
 As long as the file is not flattened and the resolution is at least 300 dpi, we can work with it.

 Mind Your Font